-Meet the experienced and friendly doctors who make Essential Family Vision Care the leading provider of vision care products and services in DeForest: Dr. Julia Edwards, Dr. Trixie Eakin, Dr. Stephanie McCaig and Dr. Kallie Harrier.
+Meet the experienced and friendly doctors who make Essential Family Vision Care the leading provider of vision care products and services in DeForest: Dr. Trixie Eakin, Dr. Stephanie McCaig, and Dr. Cally Vaughn.

 Dr. Trixie I. Eakin